Only One Moon

 Only One Moon is the fourth studio album by Canadian country music group Prairie Oyster.
 It was released in Canada by Arista Records on April 8, 1994, and in the United States by Zoo Entertainment on October 10, 1995.
 The album peaked at number 2 on the RPM Country Albums chart.
-The band produced the album with Steve Fishell, except for "Did You Fall in Love with Me", which Josh Leo and Richard Bennett produced.
+The band produced the album with Steve Fishell, except for the track "Did You Fall in Love with Me", which Josh Leo and Richard Bennett produced.